JacobJinwonLee/SampleAssetAllocation/README.md

 # SampleAssetAllocation

 These are backtesting codes for asset allocation strategies.
-Each html file in a folder has reports for each strategy.

 ## List of Asset Allocation Strategy (Static)